 Credits: InfoMap.Travel

-Golem (definite Albanian form: Golemi) is a coastal village and an administrative unit in Tirana County, Albania.
-A former rural municipality, at the 2015 local government reform it became a ...
+Maminas is a village and a former municipality in the Durrës County, western Albania.
+At the 2015 local government reform it became a subdivision of the municipality Shijak.
+The population a ...

 © 2024 InfoMap.travel.
 All Rights Reserved.